-Imposter Syndrome is my fourth novel.
-It’s a spooky young adult mystery set in the weird town of Shady Springs, where nothing’s ever quite what it seems.
-Over the coming weeks, I’ll be sharing serialised instalments of the story exclusively on Substack.
-If you like it, consider upgrading to a paid subscription to help support my fiction writing.
-Annual subscribers will get a free physical copy of the novel when it’s published in full.
+Imposter Syndrome is a spooky young adult mystery set in the weird town of Shady Springs, where nothing’s ever quite what it seems.
+Paid subscribers can read full segments of the story as they’re released (and help support my fiction writing in the process).
+Annual subscribers will also get a free physical copy of the novel when it’s published in full.

 Previously…